George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 * The Java backend will send the module file to an api which will take the json data and the module.
 It will then run the module as a sub-process using the json data as input.
 * The api will have different end points for different modules and the json data is sent to the endpoint for the module that needs to be run.

+### Optimisation Algorithm
+For the optimisation algorithm we chose a basic Hill climbing algorithm.
+As the name suggests, the algorithm uses an iterative technique to "climb a hill" where the peak of a hill represents an optimal solution.
+The way the algorithm has been implemented is by starting at an arbitrary solution, and at each iteration making small changes to try and produce a better solution.
+This means that over a long series of solutions it is able to make a series of fine changes to come to an optimal or almost optimal solution no matter the starting values.

+We chose this as our initial optimisation algorithm mainly because it allowed us to differentiate problems into 2 categories, minimisation and maximisation.
+This means that our algorithm is able to work towards an unknown minimum/maximum value, which is ideal for optimisation problems that the NCC requires to be solved.
+In future iterations of this application/project, an updated system would allow users to select from a vast array of different optimisation techniques, each one would have its applications to different types of problems.

+### CI/CD
+The github repository uses actions to continually integrate and deploy the application to AWS.
+This means that everytime a change is made to the `dev` branch, all the code in both the python and java applications is tested.
+This is an automated process which allows multiple developers to merge their code and ensure they are not impacting already written and working code, and are ensuring they have passed all tests before code is allowed to be merged with working code.

+On top of this, we have decided to use AWS to host our web application.
+This is done through a process called Continuous Deployment/Delivery, which means that everytime code is pushed to the `dev` branch, it is dockerised into two separate containers, and pushed to a repository on AWS.
+From there, code is then unpackaged and run on an Elastic Container Service, and available to any user who wants to access it.
+This process means that once code has been updated and integrated, it is automatically uploaded to a cloud server without any downtime.
+We decided to do this as a proof of concept that the application could be deployed and accessed on a cloud, but provisions are still there for users/clients to run the applications locally.

 ## Overall Structure
 The project's structure has been mostly dictated by the chosen framework spring-boot.
 Here is an overview of the folders and what they contain, as well as any files.
+#### The .github folder
+Contains templates for issues and pull requests to maintain consistency.
+Workflows are also stored here as a series of `.yml` files which document how the code is tested, built, dockerised and pushed to AWS to create a CI/CD pipeline.
+These do not impact how the project or code run.
+#### The AWS folder
+Contains a series of `.json` files used by the `aws.yml` file to push images to AWS.
+These do not impact the code or how the project runs, and should not be altered unless using AWS.
 #### The Assets folder
 Contains images and other assets used in the documentation files and the readme.
 These do not impact the code or how the project runs.
 #### The Documentation folder